-- 1. Stop Instagram Connector, if it is running. - 2.
-Open the Instagram Connector configuration file. - 3.
+- 1. Stop Documentum Connector, if it is running. - 2.
+Open the Documentum Connector configuration file. - 3.
 Find the relevant section in the configuration file: - To store queues for all asynchronous actions in the external database, find the [Actions] section. - To store the queue for a single asynchronous action in the external database, find the section that configures that action. - 4.
 Set the following configuration parameters.

 AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
 Specify either an absolute path, or a path relative to the server executable file.

+AsyncStoreLibraryName

-AsyncStoreLibraryName The name of the library to use to connect to the database.
+The name of the library to use to connect to the database.
 You can omit the file extension.
-The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database. mysqlAsyncStoreLibrary - for connecting to a MySQL database.
-ConnectionString The connection string to use to connect to the database.
+The following libraries are available:

+- postgresAsyncStoreLibrary for connecting to a PostgreSQL database. - mysqlAsyncStoreLibrary for connecting to a MySQL database.

+ConnectionString

+The connection string to use to connect to the database.
 The user that you specify must have permission to create tables in the database.
+For example:

+ConnectionString=DSN=ActionStore

+or

-For example: ConnectionString=DSN=ActionStore or ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0; If your connection string includes a password, Micro Focus recommends encrypting the value of the parameter before entering it into the configuration file.
+ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0;

+If your connection string includes a password, Micro Focus recommends encrypting the value of the parameter before entering it into the configuration file.
 Encrypt the entire connection string.
-For information about how to encrypt parameter values, see Encrypt Passwords, on page 28.
+For information about how to encrypt parameter values, see Encrypt Passwords, on page 24.

-'''

 [Actions]

 AsyncStoreLibraryDirectory=acidlls

 AsyncStoreLibraryName=postgresAsyncStoreLibrary

 ConnectionString=DSN=ActionStore

-'''

-5. If you are using the same database to store action queues for more than one type of component, set the following parameter in the [Actions] section of the configuration file.
+5. You can use the same database to store action queues for more than one type of IDOL component (for example, a group of File System Connectors and a group of Media Servers).
+To use a database for more than one type of component, set the following parameter in the [Actions] section of the configuration file.

+DatastoreSharingGroupName

-''' DatastoreSharingGroupName The group of components to share actions with.
+The group of components to share actions with.
 You can set this parameter to any string, but the value must be the same for each server in the group.
-For example, to configure several Instagram Connectors to share their action queues, set this parameter to the same value in every Instagram Connector configuration.
-Micro Focus recommends setting this parameter to the name of the component. '''
+For example, to configure several Documentum Connectors to share their action queues, set this parameter to the same value in every Documentum Connector configuration.
+Micro Focus recommends setting this parameter to the name of the component.

-Do not configure different components (for example, two different types of connector) to share the same action queues.
+CAUTION: Do not configure different components (for example, two different types of connector) to share the same action queues.
 This will result in unexpected behavior.